yashdahiya0/CS4540-Mozilla-Project-Group-7/doc/phase1/Collabortation.md

-This document provides insight into our collabroative work as a team for the given project work.
+This document supplies intuitiveness into our collaborative work as a group for the likely project work.

 ## Team Information